 Unlike summative assessment, formative assessment is "low stakes" and allows you the opportunity to check in with your students so you can provide additional support or resources if needed.
 Typically, this type of assessment is not graded, but it is collected or reviewed to determine what “sticks” and what doesn’t.
 It helps you see if your students "got it" and they understand the information.

 There are literally hundreds of formative assessment strategies, and you can use them at any moment during your class.
-You could use a formative assessment strategy as your focusing activity to begin class.
+You could use a formative assessment strategy as a focusing activity, conversation starter, or icebreaker to begin class.

 You can add a formative assessment strategy in the middle of class to help students re-group or re-energize.
 Or, you can add one to the end of class to determine which topics need more discussion or explanation.